Learn About Google Voice Search to Get More Leads for Your Small Business

 You can also consider adding high-definition pictures and writing posts to drive more engagement through your My Business listing for further exposure to potential customers.

-Similar to a Google My Business listing, local directory listings can help your small business reach more customers.
+Similar to a Google Business Profile listing, local directory listings can help your small business reach more customers.

 This is because your customers use smart home devices like Alexa, Siri and Cortana for Google Voice Search, and these devices pull information from local directories like Yelp, BBB and more.